Gel nails are durable and beautiful. Many prefer to use them over the regular nail lacquer. The secret to durable nails is the curing process.

 Visual inspection can be done but sometimes that is not enough.
 Another alternative is to touch it and feel whether it is sticky or not.

-If you follow the process of properly curing your gel nails, the more likely it is to cure and harden.
-Today, we’ll also tell you more about how to properly cure your gel nails.
+If you follow the process of properly curing your gel nails, the more likely it is to cure and harden fully.
+In this article, we’ll tell you how to know if gel polish is cured.

 Gel nails are only great if they last as long as they are designed to.
 In order for them to last, they need to be properly cured.
 Unlike acrylic nails that harden on their own, gel nails need UV light (and now more frequently LED light) for them to cure and harden.